Basic Methods

 Starting from this stage of work, one can become a good healer.
 Healing is one of the ways we can give our love to people.
 This is why the Holy Spirit is always happy to help us when we heal, especially if we ask Him for it!

-If we possess the skills of communication with the Holy Spirit, then during a healing session He may flows through our chakras if we ask Him.
+If we possess the skills of communication with the Holy Spirit, then during a healing session He may flow through our chakras if we ask Him.
 This facilitates development of the chakras and makes them more refined (see details about healing in [7]).

 * * *